oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Issuer Metadata

-The issuer MAY link to the Status List Aggregation URI in metadata that can be provided by different means like .well-known metadata as is used in OAuth and OpenID, or via a VICAL extension for ISO mDoc / mDL.
+The issuer MAY link to the Status List Aggregation URI in metadata that can be provided by different means like .well-known metadata as is used commonly in OAuth and OpenID, or via a VICAL extension for ISO mDoc / mDL.

-> OpenID4VCI Example

-> VICAL example
+The concrete specification on how this is implemented depends on the specific ecosystem and is out of scope of this specification.

 ## Status List Parameter